WhiskeyCoder/Applio_StoryBook/README.md

-# Audio Storytelling Project with Apollo and PyDub
+# Audio Storytelling Project with Applio and PyDub

-This project leverages the power of the Apollo text-to-speech (TTS) engine, with RVC models and the PyDub library to create audio stories by combining character-specific voiceovers.
+This project leverages the power of the Applio text-to-speech (TTS) engine, with RVC models and the PyDub library to create audio stories by combining character-specific voiceovers.
 The script processes a given screenplay, matches lines to characters, and generates audio segments using distinct voices for each character.
 Finally, it combines these segments into a single audio file for playback.

 ## Project Overview